CoSMeTIC: Zero-Knowledge Computational Sparse Merkle Trees with Inclusion-Exclusion Proofs for Clinical Research: Experimental Results

-\textit{Case Study Datasets}: To drive the case studies, we utilize datasets from two real-world cases pertaining to Huntington’s disease (HD) and immunodeficiency virus type 1 (HIV-1) with more details on each disease provided in Appendix \ref{apx:hd} and \ref{apx:hiv} respectively.
-For Huntington's we evaluate whether the distribution of Cytosine–Adenine–Guanine (CAG) repeat lengths differs between individuals with clinical HD and healthy controls.
-Two independent cohorts are constructed, each comprising 50 individuals, representing the healthy and HD groups.
-A two-sample KS test is implemented using the \cosmetic framework applied to assess distributional differences between both the groups.
-In the second case study related to HIV-1, we examine the Env-targeting therapeutic BMS-626529 (Temsavir, TMR) \cite{Markham2020, Wang2018_xk}.
-We analyze a dataset of 12 samples from distinct HIV-infected individuals.
-Each sample was associated with four features that describe the amino acid sequence at the above Env positions, and a resistance value measured in vitro using the PhenoSense GT assay.
-Using the \cosmetic framework, we implement a Likelihood Ratio Test (LRT) to compare a full versus reduced logistic regression model using training data and then compute the accuracy (Acc) for a set of patients in the test set.
-The architecture of the CSMT within the \cosmetic framework for the KS, LR and Acc tests has been illustrated in Figure \ref{fig:three_workflows_row} presented in Appendix \ref{apx:algorithms}.
+For Huntington's we utilize two independent cohorts consisting of 12 individuals each, representing the healthy and diseased (HD) groups.
+A two-sample KS test is implemented using the \cosmetic framework applied to assess distributional differences between the two groups.
+In the second case study related to HIV-1, we randomly split the data (n=564) into training (n=479) and test (n=85) sets.
+For each of the LRT and the ACC tests, a subset of (n=12) participants is used for the experiments with the \cosmetic framework.
+The architecture of the CSMT within the \cosmetic framework for the KS, LRT and ACC tests has been illustrated in Figure \ref{fig:three_workflows_row} presented in Appendix \ref{apx:algorithms}.